Branch Manager - Certified Wildlife Biologist

 US Fish and Wildlife Service

 Tom Decker is the Branch Manager of the Communications, Analysis and Partnerships Branch for the US Fish & Wildlife Service - Wildlife and Sport Fish Restoration Program.
 Tom is a Certified Wildlife Biologist and has worked for USFWS for 10 years.
 Previously Tom worked for 15 years for Vermont Fish and Wildlife and 9 years for Massachusetts Division of Fisheries and Wildlife holding several positions including Furbearer Biologist, Director of Wildlife, and Director of Operations.
-Tom is a life member of the American Society of Mammalogists.
+Tom is a life member of the American Society of Mammologists and a Professional Member of the Boone and Crocket Club.
 He has been a member of The Wildlife Society since 1988 and is a TWS Fellow and National Conservation Leadership Institute Fellow.
 Tom is a certified hunter education and trapper education instructor in Massachusetts and a hunting instructor in the Vermont 4-H Shooting Sports program.
 He is also a certified archery instructor in the National Archery in the Schools Program.
 Tom has Bachelor’s and Master’s degrees in Fisheries and Wildlife Biology from the University of Massachusetts at Amherst and a Bachelor’s degree in Geography from Worcester State University.
 He lives in the Northeast Kingdom of Vermont and spends much of his time gathering wild edibles and fishing, trapping and hunting moose, waterfowl, deer, grouse, pheasant, squirrels and turkeys.